nqmn/adddosdn/dataset_generation/scenario.md

 ### Attackers

 *   **h1 (Attacker 1):** Launches a **TCP-based DDoS attack (SYN Flood)** against the web server (`h6`).
 This is primarily a **Controller-based** attack, as it can overwhelm the controller's flow table and processing capabilities, and also has an **Application-based** impact by exhausting server resources.
-*   **h2 (Attacker 2):** Launches multiple attacks, including traditional high-rate and advanced adversarial low-rate DDoS attacks:
+*   **h2 (Attacker 2):** Launches multiple attacks, including traditional high-rate and advanced adversarial DDoS attacks (which can be both high-rate and low-rate):
     *   A **TCP-based DDoS attack (SYN Flood)** against the web server (`h6`).
 This is primarily a **Controller-based** attack, as it can overwhelm the controller's flow table and processing capabilities, and also has an **Application-based** impact by exhausting server resources.
     *   A **UDP Flood attack** against the victim host (`h4`).
 This is a **Data Plane-based** attack, aiming to saturate the victim's network interface and consume bandwidth.
     *   An **ICMP Flood attack** against the victim host (`h4`).
 This is also a **Data Plane-based** attack, similar to UDP flood, focusing on overwhelming the victim's network resources.